Reports of Value's Death May Be Greatly Exaggerated

 E[HMLt | Revaluationt] = E[Revaluationt + Profitabilityt + Migrationt | Revaluationt],

-If we apply the accounting identity we developed, the conditional expectation simplifies to
+where, on the right-hand side we apply the accounting identity we developed.
+This conditional expectation simplifies to

 - A slope less than 1.0 would be associated with mean reversion, a slope greater than 1.0 would be associated with momentum, and a slope not significantly different from 1.0 would imply no autocorrelation.

 - In the scenario analysis shown in Table 10, we consider movements in an estimated theoretical distribution of relative valuations.
-The realized distribution of valuations from July 1963 through March 2020 is viewed as one draw from this theoretical distribution.
+The realized distribution of valuations, shown in Figure 3, is viewed as one draw from this theoretical distribution.
 We provide additional details in Appendix B.

 - See, for example, Henderson and Parmeter (2015) on kernel density estimation and the Epanechnikov kernel.